Shopify/polaris/documentation/Accessibility.md

 For those looking to skip ahead, check out our own **[best practices](#implementation-best-practices)**.

 The technical standards for accessibility come from the Web Content Accessibility Guidelines (WCAG).
-For a number of years we've been working with [WCAG 2.0](https://www.w3.org/TR/WCAG20/), but as of June 2018, [WCAG 2.1](https://www.w3.org/TR/WCAG21/) is the new recommendation.
+For a number of years we‘ve been working with [WCAG 2.0](https://www.w3.org/TR/WCAG20/), but as of June 2018, [WCAG 2.1](https://www.w3.org/TR/WCAG21/) is the new recommendation.
 WCAG is an ISO standard, too!

 WCAG includes recommendations around how users, especially those with disabilities, expect to interact with websites, including complex web apps.
 These standards are designed to make websites work correctly with a wide variety of assistive technologies, such as screen readers, high contrast and magnification tools, speech recognition software, custom input devices.
 They also help to support users who have trouble with memory, attention, reading, color, information processing, and other similar issues.